-A long drive brings us to a world of glaciers, ice, and icebergs.
-We travel Vatnajökull, Europe’s largest national park and glacier and to Jökulsárlón glacial lagoon which is filled with floating icebergs.
+A long drive brings you to a world of glaciers, ice, and icebergs.
+Travel to Vatnajökull, Europe’s largest national park and glacier, and to Jökulsárlón Glacial Lagoon which is filled with floating icebergs.
 You can walk on the black sandy beach, the so-called Diamond Beach, where large icebergs get stranded.
-Tonight you can enjoy a movie presentation about Northern Lights as a part of the Northern Lights educational program.
-Be careful not to go to bed too soon in this remote and quiet location, or you may just miss out one more chance of seeing the Northern Lights shimmering and dancing across the night sky.
+Tonight enjoy a movie presentation about Northern Lights as a part of the Northern Lights educational program.
+Be careful not to go to bed too soon in this remote and quiet location, or you may just miss out on one more chance of seeing the Northern Lights shimmering and dancing across the night sky.

 Accommodation in Vatnajokull National Park Region

 Day 4: South Coast (305 km/ 189 miles)

-Today, we head across the Laki lava field to the village of Vik where we make a photo stop.
-We take a stroll on the black lava beach and along the bird cliffs at Reynisfjara beach in South Iceland.
-We pass the glacier Myrdalsjokull and the infamous volcano Eyjafjallajakull and continue to Skogafoss waterfall which is 62 meters high and belongs to the most impressive waterfalls in the country.
-Further west we reach the high but narrow Seljalandsfoss waterfall, which is 65 meters high and plunges over the mountain.
+Today, head across the Laki lava field to the village of Vik for a photo stop.
+Take a stroll on the black lava beach and along the bird cliffs at Reynisfjara beach in South Iceland.
+Pass the glacier Myrdalsjokull and the infamous volcano Eyjafjallajakull and continue to Skogafoss waterfall which is 62 meters high and belongs to the most impressive waterfalls in the country.
+Further west you reach the high but narrow Seljalandsfoss waterfall, which is 65 meters high and plunges over the mountain.
 In the evening you return to Reykjavik for one last night.
 An optional Northern Lights bus tour or fjord cruise can be booked on the spot if the weather conditions are ideal.
-We will stay for one night in Iceland's capital.
+Stay for one night in Iceland's capital.